Best starting points

 Simulation Theory in Physics.

-OPH is a concrete mathematical and practical implementation of simulation theory in physics.
-Reality is modeled as an observer-based fixed-point consensus process, grounded in holography, overlap repair, stable records, gauge structure, and formal physics rather than cartoon external-simulator stories or loose metaphors.
+OPH is a concrete zero-input mathematical and practical implementation of simulation theory in physics.
+Reality is modeled as a certified fixed-point structure whose settled observer-readable output appears from inside as history, grounded in holography, overlap repair, stable records, branch elimination, clock closure, gauge structure, and formal physics.

 If you suspect that reality is fundamentally computational, informational, or observer-relative, OPH gives that intuition a rigorous target and an explicit architecture.
-The simulator-hardware side is developed in Screen Microphysics and Observer Synchronization: local screen models, overlap observables, repair moves, record layers, observer criteria, and synchronization moves.
+The simulator-hardware side is developed in Federated Echosahedral Screen Microphysics: federated patch carriers, overlap observables, repair moves, record layers, observer criteria, synchronization moves, and public evidence rules.

-In OPH's own framing, that target is also a proposed fundamental theory of physics: the same quantum-algebraic observer-consistency basis is meant to recover gravity, the Standard Model, the effective quantum description, and string-theoretic effective structure as part of a consistent and comprehensive theory-of-everything program, while the strange-loop hypothesis provides the closure.
+In OPH, that target is also the fundamental theory of physics: the same quantum-algebraic observer-consistency basis recovers gravity, the Standard Model, the effective quantum description, and string-theoretic effective structure as part of a consistent and comprehensive theory of everything, while the strange loop provides the closure.

-If you want the broader non-branded framing after the simulation-theory entry point, move next to the theory of everything page and then back through the Observer Patch Holography hub.
+If you want the broader non-branded framing after the simulation-theory entry point, move next to the physics unification page, then the theory of everything page, and then back through the Observer Patch Holography hub.

 Why OPH matters for simulation theory

 Most simulation-theory discussions stop at metaphors: rendered worlds, outside coders, or philosophical sketches.
-OPH replaces that vagueness with concrete physics.
-Observer patches, overlap consistency, entanglement, and gauge structure do the actual explanatory work.
+OPH gives that question concrete physics.
+Observer patches, overlap consistency, entanglement, and gauge structure do the actual explanatory work, and the result is a fixed point read internally as history.

-That is why OPH is useful to simulation-theory readers: it turns the intuition that reality is fundamentally informational into a formal account of physics, develops a simulator-hardware layer in the microphysics paper, and connects the whole picture to a proposed fundamental theory of physics rather than leaving it at interpretation.
+That is why OPH is useful to simulation-theory readers: it turns the intuition that reality is fundamentally informational into a formal account of physics, develops a simulator-hardware layer in the microphysics paper, and connects the whole picture to the fundamental theory of physics.

 What OPH adds